condense9/hark-lang/guide/src/why.md

 To achieve the same thing in Python, the framework would need to dump the entire Python VM state to disk, and then reload it at a later point -- this may be possible, but would certainly be non-trivial.
-An alternative approach would be to build a langauge on top of Python that looked similar to Python, but felt *wrong* because it was really faking things under the hood.
+An alternative approach would be to build a langauge on top of Python that looked similar to Python, but hark *wrong* because it was really faking things under the hood.

-**How is Teal like Go?**
+**How is Hark like Go?**

-Goroutines are very lightweight, while Teal `async` functions are pretty heavy -- they involve creating a new Lambda (or process, when running locally).
+Goroutines are very lightweight, while Hark `async` functions are pretty heavy -- they involve creating a new Lambda (or process, when running locally).

-Teal's concurrency model is similar to Go's, but channels are not fully implemented so data can only be sent to/from a thread at call/return points.
+Hark's concurrency model is similar to Go's, but channels are not fully implemented so data can only be sent to/from a thread at call/return points.

 **Is this an infrastructure-as-code tool?**

-No, Teal does not do general-purpose infrastructure management.
+No, Hark does not do general-purpose infrastructure management.
 There are already great tools to do that ([Terraform](https://www.terraform.io/), [Pulumi](https://www.pulumi.com/), [Serverless Framework](https://www.serverless.com/), etc).

-Instead, Teal reduces the amount of infrastructure you need.
-Instead of a distinct Lambda function for every piece of application logic, you only need the core Teal interpreter (purely serverless) infrastructure.
+Instead, Hark reduces the amount of infrastructure you need.
+Instead of a distinct Lambda function for every piece of application logic, you only need the core Hark interpreter (purely serverless) infrastructure.

-Teal will happily manage that infrastructure for you (through `teal deploy` and `teal destroy`), or you can set it up with your in-house custom system.
+Hark will happily manage that infrastructure for you (through `hark deploy` and `hark destroy`), or you can set it up with your in-house custom system.